-A non-refundable fee of \$75 is mandatory with the application for all programs within the College.
-This fee is waived for OSF Mission Partners (MPs).
+A non-refundable fee of \$75 is mandatory with the application for all programs within the College of Nursing.
+SACN offers a waiver for RN to BSN applicants who work for OSF.
+Registration Fees

 UNDERGRADUATE - A non-refundable tuition deposit, as defined below (deadlines are program specific and noted in the letter of acceptance):